raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 I suggest that Bitcoin Core is already synced and "txindex=1" has been set in bitcoin.conf.
 If not, please add that configuration into the bitcoin.conf file and wait ~ 7 hours for it to sync, as it is a neccesary requirement for Fulcrum to work, along with pruning not being active.

-* First we need to set up settings in Bitcoin Core configuration file
+* First we need to set up settings in Bitcoin Core configuration file.
+We will be using RPCCOOKIE for authentication, therefore it is neccesary to remove or comment #rpcauth and #rpcpassword!!
+If you are using other services using bitcoin core, it is neccesary to authenticate using rpcauth!

   ```sh
   $ sudo nano /home/bitcoin/.bitcoin/bitcoin.conf